 ||Traditionally, defined benefit plans are geared toward workers in governmental and public entities (and large corporations), and offers an employer/sponsor provided monthly benefit predetermined by a formula based on the worker’s earnings history, tenure of service, and age.
 Unlike IRAs and 401(k)s, this does not depend on individual investment returns.

 More and more independents continue to change the definition of retirement.
 While many may no longer be interested in working full-time, they feel driven to be a part of the industries to which they’ve contributed many years of expertise and success.
+For more advice or information about your retirement, contact our team of experts today.

 Find independent consulting jobs with top companies through MBO’s marketplace